Conjugate Heat Transfer for Laminar Pin Bundle Flow

 Heat Conduction Model

 The MOOSE heat transfer module is used to solve for energy conservation in the solid.
-The outer surface of the duct and the tops and bottoms of the pins and ducts are insulated.
-At fluid-solid interfaces, the solid temperature is imposed as a Dirichlet condition (computed by NekRS).
+The tops and bottoms of the pins and ducts are insulated.
+The outer boundary condition on the duct is a convective cooling boundary condition.

 The gap region between the pellet and the cladding is unmeshed, and a quadrature-based thermal contact model is applied based on the sum of thermal conduction and thermal radiation (across a transparent medium).
 For a paired set of boundaries, each quadrature point on boundary is paired with the nearest quadrature point on boundary B. Then, the sum of the radiation and conduction heat fluxes imposed between pairs of quadrature points is